Thursday, March 28, 2024

 The Street Portraits of Carlos Diaz

 Photographer Carlos Diaz approached me a while back about writing something for a show he was mounting at the Detroit Historical Museum of images he took in 1984 during the Detroit Tigers run up to winning that year's World Series Pennant.
 I've known Carlos for many years, almost back to when he first started teaching at College for Creative Studies 40 years ago.
 In 1991, I wrote a review for Detroit Focus Quarterly of an installation he did at the Pontiac Creative Art Center called The Unemployed Auto Worker.
 I also included it in an exhibition I curated that year at Buckham Fine Arts Project in Flint.
 (The other artists in the show were Robert Bielat and Lynne Avadenka.)
 I like to rib Carlos about that review as it was initially pitched to Artforum when I was doing reviews from Detroit for them.
 The review focused on issues of class raised in Carlos's installation, which went against the grain of so much contemporary art of the period that foregrounded identity politics, as it continues to do.
 The Artforum reviews editor sat on the piece for months until he declared it "stale" and therefore too far past its prime to be published.
 That seemed like bullshit to me, having waited similar periods for reviews to see the light of day at Artforum, Art in America, and other art magazines I had written for.
 The editor sidestepped the issue of class in our conversation, but coincidentally my career at Artforum ended after that.
+(Click here to read the article, which was published in Detroit Focus Quarterly.)
 At any rate, below is the essay I wrote for the Detroit Historical Museum exhibition, which is on view until November 17, 2024.
 I thank Carlos for the opportunity to do this piece and for permission to reproduce his work.
 (All images Ⓒ Carlos Diaz.)

 * * *